 Aug 102015

 The Honorable (Selina) Maud Pauncefote (1862-1919) was the author of what is believed to be the earliest English-language travel article dedicated exclusively to the town of Chapala.
-Entitled “Chapala the Beautiful”, it was published in Harper’s Bazar in December 1900.
+Entitled “Chapala the Beautiful,” it was published in Harper’s Bazar in December 1900.
 The article includes what may well be the first published photographs of the village of Chapala.
-One, taken from the wharf, shows the lakeshore with the church in the background, while another shows a diligence (stage coach) in the high street, with the lake forming the backdrop.
+One, taken from the wharf by American photographer Charles Betts Waite, shows the lakeshore with the church in the background, while another, thought to be the work of Winfield Scott, shows a diligence (stage coach) in the high street, with the lake forming the backdrop.
 These brief extracts paint the scene as she saw it:

 On the western slope of mountainous Mexico is a beautiful lake resembling in size and surroundings the Lake of Geneva.
 It is called the Lake of Chapala, and as it is out of the beaten track, many visitors who feel that they have seen Mexico quite thoroughly fail to see that interesting place.